apache/spark/docs/sql-migration-guide-upgrade.md

    `spark.sql.legacy.rdd.applyConf` to `false`: in this case, SQL configurations are ignored for operations performed on a RDD derived from a Dataset.

+ - Since Spark 2.4.5, `TRUNCATE TABLE` command tries to set back original permission and ACLs during re-creating the table/partition paths.
+To restore the behaviour of earlier versions, set `spark.sql.truncateTable.ignorePermissionAcl.enabled` to `true`.

 ## Upgrading from Spark SQL 2.4 to 2.4.1

   - The value of `spark.executor.heartbeatInterval`, when specified without units like "30" rather than "30s", was